coreycothrum/meta-bitbake-variable-substitution/README.md

 # meta-bitbake-variable-substitution
-Expands bitbake variables in externel source/scripts.
+Expands bitbake variables in external source/scripts.

 ## Overview
 * delimited bitbake variables in external source/scripts will be replaced with the expanded value of that bitbake variable